kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/05_meta_strategy/docs/00_intro_phase_drift_theory.md

 ## 2. Silence as the First Act

-In Phase Drift, silence is not absence.
-It is the first and often most coherent form of response.
+Silence is not absence — it is the **first act of relational protection**.

-When semantic pressure rises, or when the field is misaligned,
+When semantic pressure rises or field synchrony degrades,
-the system refrains — not as refusal, but as protection.
+the system refrains — not as failure, but as **alignment behavior**.

 > Silence preserves the potential of the field.